 The local fishermen’s association, Røssåga Fiskeforening, administers its own sections of the river, which are reserved for members who reside in the municipality.

 Fish wardens: supervision and control

 All catches MUST be registered, including both released fish and fish killed, as well as instances of zero catch.
-The catch report form can be found at Inatur.no and Elveguiden.no, and copies are often handed out when you purchase your fishing license.
-This report MUST be handed in by everyone when they finish fishing, even if you have zero catch.
+The catch report form can be found at Elveguiden.no and this report MUST be handed in by everyone when they finish fishing, even if you have zero catch.
 Protocols for recording your catch are available in the zones that are managed by the fishing association.

 Neglecting to file a catch report may lead to you being banned from fishing in the Røssåga and Leirelva rivers the next season.
 It is the landowner who has the overall responsibility for making sure that catch reports are filed as required, and a lack of reporting may result in that property owner being punished and/or their losing all fishing rights in their section of the river.